-- (1) IN GENERAL.-Except as otherwise provided in this title, a person committing a violation of section 1201 or 1202 is liable for either- - (A) the actual damages and any additional profits of the violator, as provided in paragraph (2), or - (B) statutory damages, as provided in paragraph (3). - (2) ACTUAL DAMAGES.-The court shall award to the complaining party the actual damages suffered by the party as a result of the violation, and any profits of the violator that are attributable to the violation and are not taken into account in computing the actual damages, if the complaining party elects such damages at any time before final judgment is entered. - (3) STATUTORY DAMAGES.-(A) At any time before final judgment is entered, a complaining party may elect to recover an award of statutory damages for each violation of section 1201 in the sum of not less than \$200 or more than \$2,500 per act of circumvention, device, product, component, offer, or performance of service, as the court considers just. - (B) At any time before final judgment is entered, a complaining party may elect to recover an award of statutory damages for each violation of section 1202 in the sum of not less than \$2,500 or more than \$25,000. - (4) REPEATED VIOLATIONS.-In any case in which the injured party sustains the burden of proving, and the court finds, that a person has violated section 1201 or 1202 within 3 years after a final judgment was entered against the person for another such violation, the court may increase the award of damages up to triple the amount that would otherwise be awarded, as the court considers just. - (5) INNOCENT VIOLATIONS.- - (A) IN GENERAL.-The court in its discretion may reduce or remit the total award of
+- (1) IN GENERAL.-Except as otherwise provided in this title, a person committing a violation of section 1201 or 1202 is liable for either- - (A) the actual damages and any additional profits of the violator, as provided in paragraph (2), or - (B) statutory damages, as provided in paragraph (3). - (2) ACTUAL DAMAGES.-The court shall award to the complaining party the actual damages suffered by the party as a result of the violation, and any profits of the violator that are attributable to the violation and are not taken into account in computing the actual damages, if the complaining party elects such damages at any time before final judgment is entered. - (3) STATUTORY DAMAGES.-(A) At any time before final judgment is entered, a complaining party may elect to recover an award of statutory damages for each violation of section 1201 in the sum of not less than \$200 or more than \$2,500 per act of circumvention, de-

-- damages in any case in which the violator sustains the burden of proving, and the court finds, that the violator was not aware and had no reason to believe that its acts constituted a violation. - (B) Nonprofit Library, Archives, Educational institutions, or public broadcasting entities.- - (i) DEFINITION.-In this subparagraph, the term "public broadcasting entity" has the meaning given such term under section 118(g).1 - (ii) IN GENERAL.-In the case of a non-profit library, archives, educational institution, or public broadcasting entity, the court shall remit damages in any case in which the library, archives, educational institution, or public broadcasting entity sustains the burden of proving, and the court finds, that the library, archives, educational institution, or public broadcasting entity was not aware and had no reason to believe that its acts constituted a violation.
+- vice, product, component, offer, or performance of service, as the court considers just. - (B) At any time before final judgment is entered, a complaining party may elect to recover an award of statutory damages for each violation of section 1202 in the sum of not less than \$2,500 or more than \$25,000. - (4) REPEATED VIOLATIONS.-In any case in which the injured party sustains the burden of proving, and the court finds, that a person has violated section 1201 or 1202 within 3 years after a final judgment was entered against the person for another such violation, the court may increase the award of damages up to triple the amount that would otherwise be awarded, as the court considers just. - (5) INNOCENT VIOLATIONS.- - (A) IN GENERAL.-The court in its discretion may reduce or remit the total award of damages in any case in which the violator sustains the burden of proving, and the court finds, that the violator was not aware and had no reason to believe that its acts constituted a violation. - (B) NONPROFIT LIBRARY, ARCHIVES, EDUCATIONAL INSTITUTIONS, OR PUBLIC BROAD-CASTING ENTITIES.- - (i) DEFINITION.-In this subparagraph, the term "public broadcasting entity" has the meaning given such term under section 118(f). - (ii) IN GENERAL.-In the case of a non-profit library, archives, educational institution, or public broadcasting entity, the court shall remit damages in any case in which the library, archives, educational institution, or public broadcasting entity sustains the burden of proving, and the court finds, that the library, archives, educational institution, or public broadcasting entity was not aware and had no reason to believe that its acts constituted a violation.

 (Added Pub.
-L. 105-304, title I, \$103(a), Oct.
+L. 105-304, title I, 103(a), Oct.
 28, 1998, 112 Stat.
 2874; amended Pub.
 L. 106-113, div.
-B, \$1000(a)(9) [title V, \$5004(a)], Nov.
+B, 1000(a)(9) [title V, 5004(a)], Nov.
 29, 1999, 113 Stat.
-1536, 1501A-593.)
+1536, 1501A-593; Pub.
+L. 111-295, 6(f)(3), Dec.
+9, 2010, 124 Stat.
+3181.)